Arvari River

 It is notable for having its flow restored after being dry for 60 years.
 This process began in 1986, and required the efforts of the people of the Bhanota-Kolyala village, with the help of Dr. Rajendra Singh.
-The villages that lay in the river's catchment area built earthen dams, with largest being a 244 m long and 7 m wide.
+The villages that lay in the river's catchment area built earthen dams, with largest being 244 m long and 7 m wide.
 Following the construction of 375 dams, the river started to flow again, becoming a perennial river in 1995.
 The Arvari River Parliament was formed in 1998 to help maintain the health of the river.